How Baseball Manga Shaped NPB - When Fiction Moves Reality

 Ace of Diamond and Data-Driven Baseball

-Ace of Diamond, serialized from 2006, realistically depicts modern high school baseball and directly influences young players.
+Ace of Diamond, serialized from 2006, realistically depicts 2010s-era high school baseball and directly influences young players.
 Its distinguishing feature is detailed portrayal of pitch sequencing, batter weakness analysis, and bullpen strategy.
 Protagonist Eijun Sawamura's reliance on a moving fastball broke the conventional hard-throwing ace archetype, teaching readers about pitch quality and movement.
 As Ace of Diamond's readership entered high school baseball, resistance to data-driven pitch calling and defensive shifting reportedly diminished.
 The manga represents a rare case of fiction elevating tactical literacy.

 Manga and Baseball Population Correlation